kblcuk/canvas-whiteboard/README.md

 * Clone this repo with `git clone`
 * Run `npm install` from project's root
 * Once npm finishes, run `node app.js`
+* Open your browser, go to `http://localhost:3210`, and you shall see the whiteboard.
+Try opening several tabs pointing to that address, draw, and see what happens.

 Have fun!